Qualification for Lifeline Support for Affordable Communications

 What is Lifeline grant program?

 Lifeline is a benefit federal program under the FCC’s program that ensures that communication services particularly the Telephone services are affordable for low-income consumers.
-By this Lifeline program, it can aid to get a discounted landline or wireless phone services.
 This program was established on 1985 with an objective to gives assurance to qualified consumers to afford the phone services while providing opportunities and security.

 Whereas, it was 1996 that the congress strengthened and supported the FCC Lifeline program through the Telecommunication Act of 1996, requiring that all the telephone services and advanced communication services must be available for low-income consumers across the United States.
 While on March 2016, FCC approved the modernization of Lifeline program for an advanced communication services by starting a support for broadband services as mandated to the rules to modernize the Lifeline.
 Through this new innovation, Lifeline subscribers have an opportunity to purchase a discounted broadband from the participating broadband providers in the country.